parvejtalukder/vSIM-CALC/README.md

 # vSIM CALC - CLI Calculator in C (Simple)

-A lightweight, user-friendly calculator written in C, designed for basic arithmetic operations (`+`, `-`, `*`, `/`).
+A very lightweight, user-friendly calculator written in C, designed for basic arithmetic operations (`+`, `-`, `*`, `/`).
 This console-based program features a decorative ASCII user interface and handles errors like division by zero and unrecognized operators.

 ##  Features